HaxeFoundation/haxe/README.md

  * The Haxe compiler is released under the GNU General Public License version 2 or any later version.
  * The Haxe standard library is released under the MIT license.
  * The Neko virtual machine is released under the MIT license.
-Its bundled runtime libraries (ndll) and tools are released under open source licenses as described in https://github.com/HaxeFoundation/neko/blob/master/LICENSE
+Its bundled runtime libraries (ndll) and tools are released under open-source licenses as described in https://github.com/HaxeFoundation/neko/blob/master/LICENSE

 For the complete Haxe licenses, please see https://haxe.org/foundation/open-source.html or [extra/LICENSE.txt](extra/LICENSE.txt).